Props. For memorising the gravity of mime objects. (Flood) (2013)

 1m 50cm high x 60cm wide x 20cm deep

-Based on a series of works begun in 2011, Props.
+Based on a former version created in 2011, Props.
 For memorising the gravity of mime objects exist as propositions for pieces of back-stage apparatus intended to allow actors to prepare themselves physically and psychologically for the carrying of imagined objects onstage.
 Despite their failure to describe the form of the object they are designated, through handling these stones in the wings of a theatre, actors could experience, and attempt to memorise, the weight of objects they are about to mime carrying out on stage, to feel the objects’ gravity within their bodies.
 But invariably this recollection of mass fades almost immediately as the object leaves the hand.

 At Raven Row, London, these works operate as a pair, one with a theme of Flood and the other to be used for Fire, both sited in almost symmetrical, ‘mirrored’ spaces on either side of the building, both on the ground floor at the foot of staircases, in hallways leading out to the street.
 In both works a series of shelves made from sections of a bed headboard – as a sequence of theatrical acts or levels of subconsciousness – displays a number of stones of differing sizes, forms and type.
 Each of them is labelled with an object; eg for Flood: box of damp books, drenched bag, wet computer… etc, for Fire: burning jacket, smouldering desk, singed sculpture...etc.
 This list of damaged items is taken from an inventory of materials based in the gallery offices at Raven Row.
 The work proposes that visitors to Raven Row, or its staff, can prepare themselves, physically and mentally, for the drama of the safe evacuation of objects from the gallery’s office, perhaps out to the street in the case of a fire or up to the roof in the event of a flood.
 The Raven Row buildings were badly damaged by several fires in the past.